 Do I qualify for statutory sick pay (SSP)?

 If you're an employee, you're usually entitled to statutory sick pay (SSP) in the following circumstances:

-- you're sick for at least four days in a row.
+- you're sick for at least four days in a row (But during the coronavirus pandemic, SSP will start on day one).
 This includes weekends and days that you do not normally work

 - your average weekly earnings are at least £118 a week.
 The average earnings figure is calculated over the eight weeks before you became ill.